 Typing merges with disjointness and consistency.
 Well-typed merges always have inferred types.
 There are two type synthesis rules for merges, both combining the inferred types of the two parts into an intersection.
-TYP-MERGE requires the two subterms to have disjoint inferred types, like 1,, true.
-TYP-MERGEV relaxes the disjointness constraint to consistency checking (written as $u_1 \approx u_2$) to accept overlapping terms like 1,, 1.
+Typ-Merge requires the two subterms to have disjoint inferred types, like 1,, true.
+Typ-Mergev relaxes the disjointness constraint to consistency checking (written as $u_1 \approx u_2$) to accept overlapping terms like 1,, 1.
 Such duplication is meaningless to users but may appear during evaluation.
-In fact, rule TYP-MERGEV is designed for metatheory properties, and not to allow more user-written programs [22].
-We will state the formal specification of consistency in Section 4.1 and show how it is involved in the proofs of determinism and type soundness.
+In fact, rule Typ-Mergev is designed for metatheory properties, and not to allow more user-written programs [22].
+We will state the formal specification of consistency in Section 5.1 and show how it is involved in the proofs of determinism and type soundness.
 Informally, consistent merges cause no ambiguity in the runtime.
 For practical reasons, we only consider pre-values (defined at the top of Figure 7) in consistency checking, for which the inferred type can be told directly.
-The algorithms for disjointness and consistency are presented in the extended version of the paper.
-In general, disjointness and consistency avoid introducing ambiguity of merges, and enable a deterministic semantics for F_i^+ .
+The algorithms for disjointness and consistency are presented in Section 4.
+In general, disjointness and consistency avoid introducing ambiguity of merges, and enable a deterministic semantics for F^+i .